 Learn more about Japanese maple, Acer palmatum

-A magnificent tree with fiery colors, Japanese maple furnishes palmate or dissected foliage that catches they eye from the end of winter up to fall.
+A magnificent tree with fiery colors, all these species of Japanese maple furnish palmate or dissected foliage that catch the eye from the end of winter up to fall.

 Its red, orange or tender green hues certainly make it one of the most beautiful trees to pair with your heath plant beds.